agentsnazz/sb-orbitalstrike/OrbitalStrike/readme.md

 OrbitalMining
 =============

-Phase 1:
-* Make a bomb appear armed at (x,y) and fall down.

-Notes:
+v1.0:
-* Plasma grenades might be a good item, carpet bomb style?
+* Created carpet bomb target, craftable via tabularasa
-* Molotovs could be a good napalm strike.
+* Carpet bomb is mostly POC at this point
-* Basing the initial 'spawner' off of the beacon.
+* target spawns bombs offscreen to the left of the target, watch out!

+To Do:
+* Control which side bombs spawn on
+* Add brief delay between bombs
+* Reorganize files to make adding new targets easier